tomclegg/hwy3/README.md

 listener.
 When a listener is slow enough to fill all buffers, all buffered frames are dropped and the client resumes with the current frame.

+Channel.name.BufferLow: minimum number of frames/chunks to buffer before sending the next frame after a listener underruns its buffer.

 ### License